debadarshana/redis-internal/README.md

 - Integration with the main event loop for non-blocking operation

 #### `core/store.go`
-- In-memory key-value store with expiration support
+- In-memory key-value store with expiration and eviction support
-- Thread-safe operations for concurrent access
+- Configuration-aware memory limit enforcement
+- `Put()` function with automatic eviction when limits exceeded
 - Expiration timestamp management and cleanup
+- Debug logging for store operations and key management

 #### `core/RESP.go`
 - Complete RESP protocol parser for all data types